Automating daily grant portal polling with Python requests

 """Prevents partial writes and ensures audit-safe file operations."""

-writer = csv.DictWriter(tmp, fieldnames=list(REQUIRED_SCHEMA_KEYS))
+writer = csv.DictWriter(tmp, fieldnames=sorted(REQUIRED_SCHEMA_KEYS))

 writer.writeheader()